 God’s ultimate goal is intimacy with us and our total dependence on Him to sustain us.
 When we focus on Jesus we learn to do the best we can, grow from our mistakes, and release our fixation on outcomes.

 If we continue to operate by fear, it becomes our compass instead of Christ.

 Although we shouldn’t be consumed by fear, It would be difficult to understand what it means to trust God if we never had a fearful emotion.
 Overcoming the spirit of fear with faith helps our spirit grow stronger and we become more confident and authentic.

 “Fear is a friend because it is only when we are afraid that we plumb the depths of trust.
-We cannot know what trust mans unless we live through experience in which the Lord is all we have to hold on to.”
+We cannot know what trust means unless we live through an experience in which the Lord is all we have to hold on to.”
 Larry Richards.